daredevil28/last.fm-discord-selfbot/README.md

 You can get a lastfm api key here: https://www.last.fm/api/account/create

 Run the bot using `python3 "lastfm selfbot.py" [your discord username] (-p prepend) (-a append) (-d delay)`

+This bot uses the NowPlayingToTxt code: https://github.com/alecksphillips/NowPlayingToTxt

+Big thanks to my friend DJPadbit who helped me a ton with ~copy pasting~ coding this.